 The Village of Burr Ridge called our client on a regular basis with complaints from village residents and visitors requesting immediate attention to the property’s failing landscape.
 The main detention basin had become overgrown with invasive cattails, no-mow turf along the adjacent roadway was drowning with still water due to a poor drainage design.

-The Beary Difference
+The Beary Advantage

 With the Village in unrest, we responded quickly by introducing multiple truckloads of fresh topsoil and re-directing excess water-flow to the proper drain tiles, thus solving the stagnate flood issue.
 Next, we spread seed and followed with straw blankets.
 We brought in our naturalist service partner to eliminate invasive species and introduce new native species better suited to the wet and dry areas of the detention area, creating a desired effect between mowable turf and naturalized plantings—per the village’s requests.